 If you working with newspapers not available online, you may need to use an index, which may be available in print or on a microfilm.
 Ask for help at the desk or via an online form.

-Remember that you can request an article we don't have access to through interlibrary loan (ILLiad).
+Remember that if we don't have access to an article you can request it through interlibrary loan (ILLiad).

 (Modified from Newspapers & news services: Finding newspaper articles on a topic - University of Wollongong)